-Best of luck in the new job.
+Best of luck with the new job.
 Now that we’ll be working for different organizations, we’ll both have to promise not to divulge any company secrets.
 But that doesn’t mean we can’t stay in touch, OK?

 We’ll miss seeing your cute mug around here.
 And, no, I’m not talking about your coffee cup!
 Good luck with the new gig!

-Congratulations new job meme
+Congratulations, new job meme

 Good luck to someone leaving after many years

-After all, you’ve been through here, no one can question your loyalty to this place or your justification for going after a new challenge.
+After all, you’ve been through here; no one can question your loyalty to this place or your justification for going after a new challenge.
 Best of luck to you!

 It’s not good to have too many jobs on your résumé.